lyz-code/blue-book/docs/linux_snippets.md

 author: Lyz
 ---

+# Scan a physical page in Linux

+Install `xsane` and run it.

 # [Git checkout to main with master as a fallback](https://stackoverflow.com/questions/66232497/git-alias-which-works-for-main-or-master-or-other)

 I usually use the alias `gcm` to change to the main branch of the repository,